ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

 Build the Executables
 ======================

-Create a directory to hold the build's executables:
+From the ``ufs-srweather-app`` directory, ``cd`` into the build directory and run the script that builds the SRW App:

 .. code-block:: console

-   cd ubuntu20.04-epic-srwapp-1.0/opt/ufs-srweather-app/build
+   cd build
    source build-srw.sh

 Download and Stage the Data
 ============================

 The SRW requires input files to run.
-These include static datasets, initial and boundary conditions files, and model configuration files.
+These include static datasets, initial and boundary condition files, and model configuration files.
 On Level 1 and 2 systems, the data required to run SRW tests are already available.
 For Level 3 and 4 systems, the data must be added.
 Detailed instructions on how to add the data can be found in the :numref:`Section %s Downloading and Staging Input Data <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW.

 .. _GenerateForecastC: